tarwn/lessthandot-hugo/blogs/content/posts/2009-01-30-sql-friday-the-best-sql-server-links-of-9.md

 **[The IDENTITY Property: A Much-Maligned Construct in SQL Server][8]**

-I’d be willing to place a bet that on any given week, I’ll field at least one question on the MSDN Forums that reads a bit like this:
+I'd be willing to place a bet that on any given week, I'll field at least one question on the MSDN Forums that reads a bit like this:

 “I need to create a unique key for a table using a Stored Procedure|User-Defined Function.
 Please do NOT suggest IDENTITY.”